shohei-kojima/collapse_RepeatMasker_annotation/README.md

 The command below will generate two files: `GRCm38.p6.genome.fa.out.collapsed.gtf.gz` and `GRCm38.p6.genome.fa.out.collapsed.bed.gz`.
 The `.gtf.gz` file can be used for counting reads mapping to repeat anotations (e.g., STAR, featureCount).

 The two flags below are required.
-Please specify the input `.fa.out` file with the `-i` flag, and output file basename with the `-o` flag.
+Please specify an input `.fa.out` file with the `-i` flag, and an output file basename with the `-o` flag.

 - `-i [input.fa.out]`
 - `-o [output basename]`